jacksonsdean/evolutionary-robotics/README.md

 ### Disclaimer
 This project is a work in progress.
 The code is not production ready, and may contain bugs.
-Most development/testing has been on windows so not sure if it works on Mac or Linux.
+Most development/testing has been on Windows so not sure if it works on Mac or Linux.